 |Scope of claims||

-a neutron producing material layer for producing neutron beams upon receipt of irradiation of proton beams; and
+a neutron producing material layer (3) configured to produce neutron beams upon receipt of irradiation of proton beams or deuteron beams;

-wherein the metal element is selected from the group consisting of V, Ni, Ti, and alloys of any combinations of V, Ni, and Ti.
+wherein said metal element is selected from the group consisting of V, Ni, and alloys of any combination of V, Ni and Ti,

-a neutron source recited in any one of claims 1 to 5.
+4. A neutron generator (10) characterised by a neutron source (1) according to any one of claims 1 to 3.